-In addition to the sampling of cattle purchase transactions above, remote simulations were carried out for the Juína/MT meat unit for purchases involving 30 supply farms with one of the restrictions, specifically: 10 farms whose taxpayer codes are on the IBAMA embargoed areas list, 10 farms whose taxpayer codes are on the slave labor list and 10 farms classified as "blocked" regarding geospatial monitoring (Geo List) chosen at random from among the cattle purchase transactions of JBS in the period between January 1 and December 31, 2017.
-The purpose of this sampling was to verify the possibility of the Company's procurement system accepting, without restrictions, cattle purchase transactions involving non-compliant suppliers blocked through geospatial monitoring involving deforestation (PRODES and DETER), Indigenous lands, environmental conservation units and which appear on the IBAMA embargoed areas list and the MTE list.
+In addition to the sampling of cattle purchase transactions above, remote simulations were carried out for the Juara/MT beef plant for purchases involving 30 supply farms with one of the restrictions, specifically: 10 farms whose taxpayer codes are on the IBAMA embargoed areas list, 10 whose taxpayer codes are on the slave labor list and 10 classified as "blocked" regarding geospatial monitoring (Geo List) chosen at random from among the cattle purchase transactions of JBS in the period from January 1 to December 31, 2018.
+The purpose of this sampling was to verify the possibility of the Company's procurement system accepting, without restrictions, cattle purchase transactions involving non-compliant suppliers blocked through geospatial monitoring involving deforestation (PRODES and DETER),

+Indigenous lands, environmental conservation units and which appear on the IBAMA embargoed areas list and the MTE list.

 In all situations, the procurement system (ERP) did not permit any cattle purchases, displaying the automatic prohibition that makes it impossible to register the purchase order.
-This is due to tools used for proscribing non-compliant suppliers.
-The IBAMA and MTE lists are entered on a daily basis directly onto the Company's computer systems, while the supply farms classified as "blocked" on the geospatial monitoring list (Geo List) are also embargoed by the corporate sustainability area of JBS.